 CASE STUDIES

-There are Many things that can render Tefillin or Mezuzah not Kosher or at best minimally Kosher.
-Some of which happen over time with aging and some unfortunately are Posul from the get go.
+Check out my YouTube channel for the latest updates Many things can render Tefillin or Mezuzah not Kosher or at best minimally Kosher.
+Some of these happen over time with aging and some unfortunately are Posul from the get go.
 Such as, Letters, words and or Tagim that are missing, extra substituted, touching, Broken, Improperly Spaced, misshapen faded, cracked and weather damaged.
 We document the problems we find and periodically upload them to the website.
 We hope that this will educate and encourage the public to purchase only Tefillin and Mezuzas that are high quality from a reputable source, to take care of them properly and have them checked regularly.
 Categories

 All